Gradeient

 The screen on the left is the classes view, the first thing you see after logging in.
 It shows all your courses along with their letter grades, percentages, and a user-selected icon and color for each course.

 Originally, I planned to automatically assign icons and colors to each class based on keywords—“Chemistry” would get a green beaker, “English” a red notebook, and so on.
-But I abandoned that idea pretty quickly after realizing how particular, and frankly, stubborn, people can be about their personal color-coding systems (anyone who uses blue for English is just wrong, though).
+But I abandoned that idea pretty quickly after realizing how particular, and frankly, stubborn, people can be about their personal color-coding systems.
+Instead, each class has a small icon that will show a popup where users can select the icon and color to use for that particular class.

 The screen on the right is the detail view for each class.
 It displays individual assignments and their grades, and allows you to click on an assignment to input your own hypothetical grade.